-here is a need to influence, persuade or negotiate 'win-win' solutions rather than to exercise a formal uthority over others.
-ENHANCED Vork takes place at a low or steady pace and where getting things right is more important than neeting deadlines.
-ENHANCED here is significant recognition for personal achievement in some highly visible or public way.
-NEUTRAL Creativity, imagination, innovation and abstract thinking are encouraged and where there is little equirement to follow a format previously developed by others.
-NEUTRAL The drive and ability to identify business opportunities are valued and in which job emphasis is strongly ocused on ambition and commercial success.
-NEUTRAL here is a strong focus on thoroughly researching and recording factual data and where there is very ttle tolerance for error.
-ENHANCE There is considerable opportunity to engage in creative work in any of several artistic forms, displays deas in graphic form or conceptualizing new ways of dealing with old problems.
-NEUTRAL People are encouraged to be self-sufficient and to take responsibility for their own workload and productivity.
-NEUTRAL People are rewarded for achieving high performance and for displaying strong determination to ucceed despite difficult conditions, opposition or setbacks.
-INHIBITED Effective networking is seen as a key to success and where there are lots of opportunities for making new contacts and developing relationships.
-ENHANCED There are frequent opportunities for speaking publicly, as in giving formal presentations, to motivate, influence or persuade others to follow a course of action, or change opinions.
-ENHANCED The atmosphere is dynamic and fast-paced and where people are encouraged to take the initiative, lisplay optimism and make things happen.
-ENHANCED
+There is the opportunity to have a degree of independence to decide courses of action, policies etc and have responsibility for control of resources and people.
+ENHANCED There is a need to influence, persuade or negotiate 'win-win' solutions rather than to exercise a formal authority over others.
+INHIBITED Work takes place at a low or steady pace and where getting things right is more important than meeting deadlines.
+ENHANCED There is significant recognition for personal achievement in some highly visible or public way.
+NEUTRAL Creativity, imagination, innovation and abstract thinking are encouraged and where there is little requirement to follow a format previously developed by others.
+INHIBITED The drive and ability to identify business opportunities are valued and in which job emphasis is strongly focused on ambition and commercial success.
+ENHANCED There is a strong focus on thoroughly researching and recording factual data and where there is very little tolerance for error.
+ENHANCED There is considerable opportunity to engage in creative work in any of several artistic forms, displays ideas in graphic form or conceptualizing new ways of dealing with old problems.
+INHIBITED People are encouraged to be self-sufficient and to take responsibility for their own workload and productivity.
+ENHANCED People are rewarded for achieving high performance and for displaying strong determination to succeed despite difficult conditions, opposition or setbacks.
+ENHANCED Effective networking is seen as a key to success and where there are lots of opportunities for making new contacts and developing relationships.
+There are frequent opportunities for speaking publicly, as in giving formal presentations, to motivate, influence or persuade others to follow a course of action, or change opinions.
+INHIBITED The atmosphere is dynamic and fast-paced and where people are encouraged to take the initiative, display optimism and make things happen.
+INHIBITED Key ENHANCED NEUTRAL INHIBITED